SMCR: How To Get It Wrong

 The sooner you embed the new regime into your processes, the quicker you’ll have the capacity to identify weaknesses and issues.
 Then you can make the changes you really need to get on top of the new regulation asap.

 We’ve made this sound really simple, but we know it’s not that easy.
 We have spent a lot of time and money on creating a 90+ point project plan for all three forms of firm.
-Luckily we’re here to help you plan and implement your approach, assuring you that you’re fully ready for when SM&CR comes into force on the 9th December 2019.
+Luckily we’re here to help you plan and implement your approach, assuring you that you’re fully ready for the SMCR requirements.

 Call us today on 0207 097 1434